JBoye/pollen_dk/readme.md

 # Danish Pollen (`pollen_dk`)

-Custom Home Assistant integration that provides daily pollen forecasts for Denmark.
+A custom Home Assistant integration that provides daily pollen forecasts for Denmark.
-Supports East and West Denmark regions, with sensors for multiple pollen types.
+Data is sourced from [Astma-Allergi Danmark](https://www.astma-allergi.dk/).

+Created by ChatGPT, with a little help from @JBoye

 ---